Print Culture and The Modern World

 The First Printed Books

-The earliest kind of print technology was developed in China, Japan and Korea.
-This was a system of hand printing.
-From AD 594 onwards, books in China were printed by rubbing paper – also invented there – against the inked surface of woodblocks.
-As both sides of the thin, porous sheet could not be printed, the traditional Chinese ‘accordion book’ was folded and stitched at the side.
+The earliest print technology was developed in China, Japan and Korea.
+From 594 AD onwards, books were printed in China by rubbing paper against the inked surface of woodblocks.
+The traditional Chinese ‘Accordion Book’ was folded and stitched at the side because both sides of the thin, porous sheet could not be printed.

-Gutenberg was the son of a merchant and grew up on a large agricultural estate.
-From his childhood he had seen wine and olive presses.
-Subsequently, he learnt the art of polishing stones, became a master goldsmith, and also acquired the expertise to create lead moulds used for making trinkets.
-Drawing on this knowledge, Gutenberg adapted existing technology to design his innovation.
+Gutenberg was the son of a merchant.
+Since his childhood he had seen wine and olive presses.
+He also learnt the art of polishing stones, and became a master goldsmith and also became an expert in creating lead moulds.
+Such moulds were used for making trinkets.

 A New Reading Public

 With the print technology, a new reading public emerged.
 Books became cheaper because of printing.
 Numerous copies could now be produced with much ease.
 This helped in catering to an ever growing readership.